Sleep Aids: What You Need to Know

 - Keep a regular sleep schedule —Our sleep-wake cycles are regulated by a circadian clock in our brain and the body's need to balance sleep and wake times.
 It is beneficial to go to bed and get up at the same time each day to allow your body to get in sync with this natural pattern.

 - Avoid caffeine, nicotine, and alcohol — Caffeine and nicotine are stimulants.Caffeine-containing products include coffee, tea, and chocolate.
-Half the amount of caffeine ingested will remain in the body on average from three to five hours, but some people are affected for up to 14 hours.
+Half the amount of caffeine ingested will remain in the body on average from 3-5 hours, but some people are affected for up to 14 hours.
 Alcohol causes sleep disturbances throughout the night.
 While alcohol may help you relax and fall asleep, it can lead to a night of disrupted sleep as the night progresses.

 - Do not eat or drink too close to bedtime —It is best to avoid a heavy meal too close to bedtime.
 Spicy foods may cause heartburn , which leads to difficulty staying asleep.
 A light snack before bed may help you sleep better.

 - Exercise at the right time to promote sleep —Regular exercise is one of the most effective treatments for insomnia.
 However, exercising right before bedtime will make falling asleep difficult.
-Besides making you more alert, exercise causes a rise in body temperature, which can take approximately six hours to begin to drop.
+Besides making you more alert, exercise causes a rise in body temperature, which can take approximately 6 hours to begin to drop.
 A cooler body temperature signals the body that it is time for sleep.

 - Use relaxing bedtime rituals —This may include taking a bath, reading a book, meditating, or listening to relaxing music.
 Use techniques that work best for you and your bed partner.

 - Create a sleep-promoting environment —The best sleep environment is a cool, quiet, and dark room.
 Be sure to check your room for noise or other distractions.
 Make sure that your mattress is comfortable and supportive.